Individual Therapy

 A Trauma-Informed and Nervous-System-Aware Approach

-Trauma does not only refer to extreme or singular events.
-It can also include ongoing stress, emotional neglect, relational wounds, or moments when support wasn’t available when it was needed.
+It can also include ongoing stress, emotional neglect, relationship experiences, or times when support wasn’t there when you needed it.

 Therapeutic Approaches Used in Individual Therapy

-✓ Trauma-informed psychotherapy grounded in nervous system awareness
+✓ Trauma-informed work grounded in nervous system awareness

-✓ EMDR (Eye Movement Desensitization and Reprocessing) for processing unresolved or distressing memories
+✓ EMDR for processing unresolved or distressing experiences

-✓ Internal Family Systems (IFS)–informed work to understand inner parts and protective patterns
+✓ IFS-informed work to understand patterns and protective parts

-✓ Cognitive and behavioural strategies are helpful for specific concerns
+✓ Cognitive and behavioural strategies for specific concerns

 What Individual Therapy Sessions Are Like

-Individual therapy is offered virtually and in person, depending on availability and what feels like the best fit.
+Individual therapy is offered virtually and in person on the farm, depending on availability and what feels like the best fit.

 Ready for the next step?